EibSReM/RequestCollectionComputerVisionAPIs/README.md

 * NIA
   * Create an Account on Obervation.org: https://observation.org/accounts/signup/
   * Write an E-Mail to observation.org and ask them to enable your account to access the computer vision model: info@observation.org
+### Number of Requests
+The amount of requests needed depends on the number of images to be tested.
+For each image one request is needed.
+In our research we tested the APIs with 6 images of by the API covered Invasive Alien Species of union concern.
+Which results in different test sizes.
+* INaturalist API: 432
+* NIA: 294
+* Pl@ntNet API: 180
+* PlantID: 186
+### Execution Time
+The execution time strongly depends on the internet connection and the response time of the APIs, which often vary.
+As an example:
+To query 150 images with Pl@ntNet took 8:13 minutes, with the CPU time being 1:43 minutes.